 Disclaimer: Sleep and Sleep Analyzer are two distinct devices.
-Sleep helps measure sleep quality and snoring.
-In Europe, Withings has launched Sleep Analyzer, an improvement of Sleep, with a medical-grade sleep apnea detection.
-Sleep Analyzer is not available in the US.
+Sleep measures sleep quality and snoring.
+The Sleep Analyzer, an enhancement of Sleep that was released in Europe, offers medical-grade sleep apnea detection.

 What is sleep apnea?

 Sleep apnea is a potentially serious sleep disorder in which breathing repeatedly stops and starts.
 If you snore loudly and feel tired even after a full night's sleep, you might have sleep apnea.

 The main types of sleep apnea are:

 - Obstructive sleep apnea, the more common form that occurs when throat muscles relax